rossibarra/gsize/readme.md

 #### Files

+(Note large files are not hosted on github and only on the server)

 CDP.csv genome size and fraction of repetitive sequences (estimated using mosaik 1.0) for the first 96 samples of the CDP.

 depths: depth data, each row is: LINE TOTAL_READS TOTAL_BP_ALIGNED MEAN_FPKM WEIGHTED_MEAN_FPKM where weighting is done on gene length